thelfer/tfel/docs/web/tfel-python.md

 ~~~~

 In fact, the functions `computeDiluteScheme`, `computeMoriTanakaScheme`
-`computeSelfConsistentScheme`... return an object `HomogenizationScheme`
+`computeAsymmetricSelfConsistentScheme`... return an object `HomogenizationScheme`
 which possesses the following attributes:

  - `homogenized_stiffness`